seanox/xml-micro-exchange-js/manual/installation.md

 # Linux

+In the following the installation is described exemplarily for distributions based on Debian.

-Installation of the latest version of XMEX.
+Download and installation of the latest version of XMEX.

 ```
 cd ~
 mkdir xmex